ErsoSkywalker/ErsoSkywalker/README.md

 # Welcome Stranger! 🐈
 Hi!
-My name is Christian Ontiveros, I'm a Software Engineer from Mexico City, nice to meet you!
+My name is Christian Ontiveros, I'm a Software Architect from Mexico City, nice to meet you!

 I really, really, **REALLY** love cats. 🐈 🐈‍⬛